BretFisher/awesome-swarm/README.md

 - [CSI support issue tracking in 2023](https://github.com/olljanat/csi-plugins-for-docker-swarm) - A GitHub repository tracking various storage drivers PRs and issues for Swarm CSI support in Docker/Moby v23+.
 - [GlusterFS](https://www.gluster.org/) - GlusterFS is a scale-out network-attached storage file system.
 It has found applications including cloud infrastructure, streaming media services, and content delivery networks.
 - [Ceph](https://ceph.io/) - Ceph is a distributed object, block, and file storage platform designed to provide excellent performance, reliability, and scalability.
-- [PortWorx](https://portworx.com/) - Portworx is a container-native storage solution that provides persistent storage for containers and applications.
+- [Portworx](https://docs.portworx.com/install-portworx/install-with-other/docker/swarm/) - Portworx is a sophisticated, production-quality container-native storage solution.
+It supports Swarm installs.
+Free for up to three nodes.
 - [NetApp Trident](https://github.com/NetApp/trident) - A NetApp storage driver that has been known to work with Docker Engine and Swarm in the past.
 CSI Swarm support [has been requested](https://github.com/NetApp/trident/issues/804).

 ### Networking